JonahDW/Image-processing/README.md

                         write table column output as ASCII to be edit by hand --TABLECOLUMNINPUT=TCOLUMNINFILENAME
                         read table column ASCII file.
+  --DO_PRINT_INFO=DOPRTCATAINFO
-  --DO_PRINT_INFO       Print some statistics of the catalouge --DO_PRINT_TAB_COLUMN
+                        =BASIC default, =FULL Print statistics of the catalouge --DO_PRINT_TAB_COLUMN
                         Print some information of the catalouge
 ```